equansa00/jobly-frontend/README.md

-Jobly
+# Jobly

 Jobly is a full-stack job search application where users can explore companies, view job listings, and apply for jobs.
 Built with React on the frontend and Express/Node.js on the backend, Jobly offers a comprehensive and interactive user experience.

-Features
+## Features

-User Authentication: Users can sign up, log in, and log out.
+- **User Authentication:** Users can sign up, log in, and log out.
 Authentication is handled securely with JSON Web Tokens (JWTs).
-Company Exploration: Users can browse a list of companies, search for companies by name, and view detailed information about each company, including their job listings.
+- **Company Exploration:** Users can browse a list of companies, search for companies by name, and view detailed information about each company, including their job listings.
-Job Listings: Users can view a list of all jobs and apply to jobs directly through the application.
+- **Job Listings:** Users can view a list of all jobs and apply to jobs directly through the application.
-Profile Management: Users can view and edit their profile, including their name, email, and password.
+- **Profile Management:** Users can view and edit their profile, including their name, email, and password.

-Technologies Used
+## Technologies Used

-Frontend:
+### Frontend:
-React: A JavaScript library for building user interfaces.
+- **React:** A JavaScript library for building user interfaces.
-React Router: A collection of navigational components for React applications.
+- **React Router:** A collection of navigational components for React applications.

-Backend:
+### Backend:
-Node.js and Express: For building the server-side API.
+- **Node.js and Express:** For building the server-side API.
-PostgreSQL: As the database for storing user, company, and job data.
+- **PostgreSQL:** As the database for storing user, company, and job data.
-JWT: For handling authentication.
+- **JWT:** For handling authentication.
-Styling: Custom CSS alongside Bootstrap for responsive design.
+- **Styling:** Custom CSS alongside Bootstrap for responsive design.

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-Node.js
+- Node.js
-npm or yarn
+- npm or yarn
-PostgreSQL
+- PostgreSQL

-Backend Setup
+### Backend Setup

-Clone the backend repository from GitHub.
+1. Clone the backend repository from GitHub.
-Navigate to the backend directory and install dependencies:
+2. Navigate to the backend directory and install dependencies:

+    ```bash
     cd jobly-backend
     npm install
+    ```

-Create and seed the database:
+3. Create and seed the database:

+    ```bash
     createdb jobly
     psql jobly < data.sql
+    ```

-Start the server:
+4. Start the server:

+    ```bash
     npm start
+    ```

-Frontend Setup
+### Frontend Setup

-Clone the frontend repository from GitHub.
+1. Clone the frontend repository from GitHub.
-Navigate to the frontend directory and install dependencies:
+2. Navigate to the frontend directory and install dependencies:

+    ```bash
     cd jobly-frontend
     npm install
+    ```

-Start the React application:
+3. Start the React application:

+    ```bash
     npm start
+    ```

 Your browser should automatically open to http://localhost:3000.
 If not, manually open this URL in your browser.

-Environment Variables
+### Environment Variables

-Ensure you have the following environment variables set in your .env file in the frontend project:
+Ensure you have the following environment variables set in your `.env` file in the frontend project:

-REACT_APP_BASE_URL: The URL of your backend API (e.g., http://localhost:3001).
+- `REACT_APP_BASE_URL`: The URL of your backend API (e.g., http://localhost:3001).

-Deployment
+## Deployment

-For instructions on deploying the Jobly application, please refer to the deployment.md file included in this repository.
+For instructions on deploying the Jobly application, please refer to the `deployment.md` file included in this repository.

-Contributing
+## Contributing

 Contributions are welcome!
-Please read the CONTRIBUTING.md for how to contribute to this project.
+Please read the `CONTRIBUTING.md` for how to contribute to this project.